RATING: 1 Key RESULT: Win REMAINING: 6:30

 This isn’t an escape room.
 It’s a convoluted IKEA instruction manual – and trust me – I’ve put together IKEA furniture, and I can still say the furniture is more fun.

 So, we dutifully followed the instructions we were given.
 We solved puzzles clockwise around the room, and sure enough, each did lead to the next.
 About halfway through the game, we bumped into the strangers we were paired with at the start.
-They’d been off operating outside of our team-effort from the start.
-We were shocked to find out they had been working on our next clockwise step for roughly 15 minutes already.
+They’d been off operating outside of our team-effort from the moment the clock started ticking.
+We were shocked to find out they had been working on our next clockwise step for roughly fifteen minutes already.

 How could that be possible?
 You have to solve the room clockwise to get the next piece!